 - If you’re not in the main OnTask dashboard, click the dashboard icon in the upper-right of the screen.

 - In the left sidebar, click the workflow name.

 - Locate the in-progress workflow instance you want to cancel and select it.

 - Click the more icon (…) to the far right.

 - The icon will change to x.
 Click the x to cancel the workflow.

-- You’ll now be able to view this canceled workflow on the CANCELED tab of the Dashboard.
+- You’ll now be able to view this canceled workflow on the cancelled tab of the dashboard.

 In a branched workflow, you may want to cancel a workflow that takes a particular path.
 For example, if a vacation request is rejected, you might send an email to the originator, and then have the workflow proceed to a cancel workflow step.

-- In the right panel, you can modify the default task name, Cancel Workflow.
+- In the right panel, you can modify the default task name to “cancel workflow”.
 It’s a good idea to make your branch name descriptive and meaningful so that when workflows using this template are in progress, it’s easy to distinguish the current workflow step.